llpeterson/internetworking/trend.md

 have been ideas about how to virtualize them, starting with virtual circuits.
 But what exactly does it mean to virtualize the network?

-Virtual memory provides a helpful example.
-Virtual memory creates an abstraction of a large and private pool of memory, even though the underlying physical memory may be shared by many applications and users and considerably smaller that the apparent pool of virtual memory.
+Virtual memory is a helpful example.
+Virtual memory creates an abstraction of a large and private pool of memory, even though the underlying physical memory may be shared by many applications and considerably smaller that the apparent pool of virtual memory.
 This abstraction enables programmers to operate under the illusion that there is plenty of memory and that no-one else is using it, while under the covers the memory management system takes care of